 The city was incorporated in 1819 as a merger of two towns situated along the Alabama River.
-It became the state capital in 1846, representing the shift of...
+It replaced Tuscaloosa as the state capital in 1846, representing the shift of power to the...

 Ethnicity | Montgomery | USA |